DaniXmir/GlassVr/README.md

 8. wireless?

-	option 1. find a way to stream the "headset window" to your phone, maybe alvr or even Parsec?
+	option 1. find a way to stream the "headset window" to your phone, maybe Parsec or even alvr

-	option 2. there are some "wireless hdmi 120hz" on amazon/aliexpress, but i dont know how good they actually are, especially for vr
+	option 2. there are some "wireless hdmi 120hz" dongles on amazon/aliexpress but i dont know how good they actually are, especially for vr

 9. any more quetions?